cahirwpz/mimiker/README.md

 ct-ng build
 ```

-By default, this will build and install the `mipsel-mimiker-elf` toolchnain to
+By default, this will build and install the `mipsel-mimiker-elf` toolchain to
 `~/local`.
 Update your `$PATH` so that it provides `mipsel-mimiker-elf-*`,
 i.e. unless you've changed the install location you will need to append
 `~/local/mipsel-mimiker-elf/bin` to your `PATH`.